 With all significant news rooms at bay, the Safety Board’s Orwellian hearing was a success.
 Witness Group Chairman Norm Weimeyer, who determined that more than 90% of the relevant witnesses saw an object rise from the surface, was sidelined.
 He was ultimately replaced by someone who, according to then Acting CIA Director George Tenet, “worked closely” with the CIA for sixteen months.
 Dr. David Mayer distorted the eyewitness evidence to resemble the CIA video, which we’d later learn from internal CIA memos drafted before that video’s release, “couldn’t possible” (sic) be correct.

 Investigators found missile explosives and high-speed fractures in the wreckage.
 FAA radar tracking and debris field data matched eyewitness descriptions of a high-velocity event in midair.
 And in 2013, six whistle-blowers from the Safety Board’s investigation, then safely retired, detailed a cover-up.
 The documentary featuring these whistle-blowers and the above evidence, which in full disclosure I co-created, made the news.

 A few shows like NPR’s On Point with Tom Ashbrook, Megyn Kelly’s program, Democracy Now, and Sean Hannity’s radio show got it.
 But that wasn’t enough.
 News rooms at the New York Times and Washington Post remained conspicuously silent, though each paper of record told me privately they hadn’t the expertise to report on it, which I find hard to believe.
 CNN’s Jake Tapper let a PR representative who had no business managing the Safety Board misrepresent a whistle-blower and myself by name.
-The rep then told a convoluted story about how most witnesses heard a sound first and thus couldn’t have seen a missile.
+The rep then falsely claimed that most witnesses heard a sound first and thus couldn’t have seen a missile.
 The truth is, hardly anyone who saw a rising object heard a sound first.
 The guy was just brazenly dishonest, and why not?
 With Tapper and the rest transcribing, he could have said anything.

 Here is Jake Tapper’s offending broadcast, with our corrections: